Almost everyone I’ve met in clinical research has accidentally discovered this hidden profession.

-Say you’re in the midst of a securing FDA approval to start a new clinical trial.
+Say you’re in the midst of securing FDA approval to start a new clinical trial.
 You find out that the FDA has follow-up questions.
-This is going delay the First Patient In (FPI) date.
+This is going to delay the First Patient In (FPI) date.
 Your investigational devices with limited shelf-life are ready to be shipped to the sites.

 A great PM will recognize the downstream effects of study startup delays.
 For example, she’ll start planning for the additional devices.
 Not only that but the PM will also adjust the study budget.

-In addition to be able to connect the dots, a project manager also anticipates issues.
+In addition, to be able to connect the dots, a project manager also anticipates issues.

 For instance, a clinical site may be enrolling at a rapid pace.
-During a periodic data review meeting, the project manager finds out that the site has significant number of protocol deviations.
+During a periodic data review meeting, the project manager finds out that the site has a significant number of protocol deviations.